-Any expenditure not covered by the AIA (or ECAs) enters either the main rate pool or the special rate pool, attracting WDA at the appropriate rate - 18% and 8% respectively.
-The special rate 8% pool applies to higher emission cars, long-life assets and integral features of buildings, specifically:
+Any expenditure not covered by the AIA (or ECAs) enters either the main rate pool or the special rate pool, attracting WDA at the appropriate rate - 18% and 6% respectively for 2019/20 (the special rate pool WDA was 8% in 2018/19).
+The reduction applies from 1 April 2019 (corporates) and 6 April 2019 (others).
+Again, complex calculations may apply to accounting periods which straddle these dates.

+The special rate pool applies to higher emission cars, long-life assets and integral features of buildings, specifically:

-- electrical systems (including lighting systems)
+- · electrical systems (including lighting systems)

 - hot and cold water systems

 - space or water heating systems, powered systems of ventilation, air cooling or purification and any floor or ceiling comprised in such systems

 - · lifts, escalators and moving walkways

-- external solar shading.
+- · external solar shading.